11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 How can “Integrity Is Not About Honesty” be used in a speech or article?

-It can serve as a theme emphasizing that true character involves:
+It can serve as a theme emphasising that true character involves:

 consistency